MSiam/MATNet_FusionCrossConStudy/README.md

 |MATNet NoBAR | 0.2 | No | 65.1 | 73.6 | 68.0 | 58.9 | 44.7 | 21.5 |  53.3|
 |MATNet NoYTB | 0.2 | No | 54.7 | 59.9 | 53.5 | 44.0 | 31.0 | 13.4 | 40.3 |

-* Training reciprocal cross connections (cross connections similar to RTNet) with gated fusion (fusion similar to MATNet), which achieves best performance on MoCA.
+* In the main submission we found RTNet with reciprocal cross connections heavily static biased.
+Our additional experiments here shows that Reciprocal connections (motion-to-appearance and appearance-to-motion) can encourage dynamics if trained with proper fusion and training data without pretraining towards saliency.
+Training reciprocal cross connections (cross connections similar to RTNet) with gated fusion (fusion similar to MATNet), achieves best performance on MoCA and shows increase in dynamic bias unlike original RTNet.
-Reciprocal connections (motion-to-appearance and appearance-to-motion) can encourage dynamics if trained with proper fusion and training data without pretraining towards saliency.
 RTNet convex combination gated fusion has shown to cause accuracy degradation on the other hand.

 |Method   | Th  | Flip  | mIoU  | SR_0.5  | SR_0.6  | SR_0.7  | SR_0.8  | SR_0.9  | mSR  |
 |---|---|---|---|---|---|---|---|---|---|